algobulls/algobulls_help_site/docs/broker/sharekhan.md

 [ ![ShareKhan](imgs/sign-in-2.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/sign-in-2.png)

-* Now go to `Broking Details` and click add broker
+* Now go to `Broking Details` and click add broker.

 [ ![ShareKhan](imgs/brokingdetails.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/brokingdetails.png)

-* Choose the broker
+* Choose the broker .

 [ ![ShareKhan](imgs/sharekhan/sharekhan.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/sharekhan/sharekhan.png)

 * Now Provide data for the following fields:

 (1).
-Login ID: The ID given to you by your broker
+Login ID: The ID given to you by your broker.

 (2).
-Membership Password: The Membership Password given to you by the broker
+Membership Password: The Membership Password given to you by the broker.

 (3).
-Trading Password: The Trading Password given to you by the broker
+Trading Password: The Trading Password given to you by the broker .

 [ ![ShareKhan](imgs/sharekhan/sharekhan_2.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/sharekhan/sharekhan_2.png)